heeeedjr/startup/README.md

 I also had a lot of problems working with Node.js on windows.
 It is really a pain trying to use WSL.
 I gave up on it trying to work and switched to Powershell.
 It would at least run the npm commands, but it still had lots of problems.
 I decided to switch to my Linux worksatation as I am more comfortable with it.
 However, I kept getting an error on it about my MongoDB URI.
 I researched and it mentioned special characters in the password section, but that wasn't my problem.
 After some debugging I realized that my environment variables were undefined.
 I didn't reboot my machine so my changes in my /etc/environment file had not taken place.
 After the reboot it worked as intended.

+## WebSockets
+I found it really interesting that there have been many attempts to get around the standard client-server architecture.
+I wonder if WebSockets are here to stay or if in the future we will find a whole other architecture.
+Using WebSockets for chat is really cool, I wonder what the other common uses for WebSockets are and how I could potentially add them into my application in the future.

 ## Sources
 [W3 Schools](https://www.w3schools.com/bootstrap5/index.php)
 [BootStrap Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/)